SteveHicksCH/sic-code-finder-prototype/README.md

 ### Quick start

-Populate the database
+Populate the database:

-Run docker with a Mongo container running (making sure that you have the correct setting for MONGO_DOCKER_NAME)
+1. Run docker with a Mongo container running (making sure that you have the correct setting for the environmental variable MONGO_DOCKER_NAME)

-Run the script `./scripts/refresh-mongo-db.sh`
+2. Run the script `./scripts/refresh-mongo-db.sh`

-Install the dependencies
+Install the dependencies:

   `make init`

-And then start the application
+And then start the application:

-  `npm start`
+  `npm start` or  `npm run dev` (uses `nodemon`)

 Then go to [http://localhost:3000](http://localhost:3000).